ppt000/musiccast2mqtt/docs/source/musiccast_doc.rst

 ..
-This document has been reviewed by Paolo on 24May2018.
+This document has been reviewed on 24May2018.

 **************************
 Yamaha MusicCast Interface